 Many houses built before the 1980s used vinyl tiles containing asbestos as flooring.
 While asbestos is a frightening word for homeowners, the durability of these tiles means the best way to handle them is to cover them with other flooring.
 You can paint intact tiles cheaply to give floors in your home a more modern look.

 From the 1950s to the 1980s, almost every vinyl floor tile sold contained between 2 percent and 10 percent asbestos.
-Asbestos is a fibrous mineral that's heat- and fire-resistant and absorbs sound, making it a popular building material.
-However, it was discovered that inhaling asbestos fibers could cause serious illness and the use of asbestos was drastically curtailed in homes and workplaces.
+Asbestos is a toxic fibrous mineral that's heat- and fire-resistant and absorbs sound, making it a popular building material.
+However, it was discovered that inhaling asbestos fibers could cause serious illness, and the use of asbestos was drastically curtailed in homes and workplaces.

 Preparing for Paint

 Prepare the floor for painting by removing any wax or polish.
 Never use sandpaper, abrasive pads, wire brushes or a power stripper on asbestos floor tiles.
 Instead, use chemical solvents such as trisodium phosphate or a mixture of one part rubbing alcohol to three parts water.
 Vacuum the floor to remove any remaining dust and dirt.

 Use an oil-based primer to seal the floor and further encapsulate the asbestos fibers.
 Remove the baseboards or cover them with masking tape and use a brush or roller to evenly coat the floor, leaving an "escape route" so you won't be trapped until the paint dries.

-After the floor is primed, use oil-based paint to cover the tiles.
-Oil paint adheres and resists wear better than latex-based paint.
+After the floor is primed, use oil-based paint to cover the tiles as oil paint adheres and resists wear better than latex-based paint.
 If you expect your floor to receive heavy traffic, consider coating the paint with polyurethane.
 Let the paint cure for two or three days, then apply three coats of clear, water-based polyurethane.
 Plan to add a maintenance coat of polyurethane every two years.